bio-guoda/idigbio-spark/README.md

 # idigbio-spark
 Generate taxonomic checklists and occurrence collections from biodiversity collections like GBIF, iDigBio.

-This library relies on an [apache spark](https://spark.apache.org) and an Cassandra clusters to:
+This library relies on an [apache spark](https://spark.apache.org) and Mesos/HDFS clusters to:

 1. generate checklists
 2. generate occurrence collection